benjaminion/upgrading-ethereum-book/src/book.md

 [TODO: That paper is a great starting place for an exposition of PoS]::

+<-- What problems are we solving?

+#### Nothing at stake

+One of the issues that had to be solved in order to make Proof of Stake practical was the "nothing at stake" problem.
+Under Proof of Work, creating a block is expensive, requiring a huge amount of hash power.
+Under Proof of Stake, building a block is essentially free.
+This means that, if the network forks, a staker might as well build blocks on top of every fork: there is nothing to lose and perhaps much to gain - you never want to be building on a fork that later gets orphaned.

+#### Long-range attacks

+The benefits of knowing your validator set

+-->

 ### LMD Ghost <!-- /part2/consensus/lmd_ghost* -->

 TODO